U.S. embassies attacked in Yemen, Egypt after Libya envoy killed

 U.S. officials said there were suggestions members of al Qaeda’s North Africa-based affiliate may have been involved.

-Libya’s new Prime Minister Mustafa Abu Shagour confirmed arrests had been made in the investigation into the attack and more could be expected.
+Libya’s new prime minister, Mustafa Abu Shagour, confirmed arrests had been made and more could be expected.

-“We don’t know if they are affiliated with a particular group or not, there are a lot of suspicions but ... we have to go through with the investigation and find out who these people are and if they belong to a particular group, then we have to deal with that group.”
+“We don’t know if they are affiliated with a particular group or not, there are a lot of suspicions, but ... we have to go through with the investigation and find out who these people are and if they belong to a particular group, then we have to deal with that group,” he said.

-A spokesman for Ansar al-Sharia denied it had played a role in the attack on the U.S. consulate and blamed the violence on firing on the protesters by consulate staff.
+A spokesman for Ansar al-Sharia denied involvement in the attack and blamed the violence on firing on the protesters by consulate staff.

 “It was a peaceful protest, and the firing on the protesters inflamed the situation and gave it a different course,” Hani Mansouri told a news conference in Benghazi.